-The Application Process: Once a new freshman undergraduate student has accepted admission to NYU, they will be able to access the housing application on the NYU Home Housing Forms channel.
+Once a new first-year undergraduate student has accepted admission to NYU, they will be able to access the housing application on the NYU Home Housing Forms channel.

 It is important to note that application preferences are not always met due to competing demand and space availability.
 We do our best to meet as many requests as possible, but preferences are not guaranteed.

-- The following criteria and application preferences are considered when assignments are made for incoming freshmen residents:
+- The following criteria and application preferences are considered when assignments are made for incoming first-year residents:

 - School location (Brooklyn residence halls are required for Tandon School residents, Manhattan residence halls are required for all other schools)

-- Applications for special interest housing (Residential College, Explorations Programs, CHOICES)
+- Applications for themed engagement communities (Residential College, Explorations Programs)

 - Gender identity or legal sex